monsterxx03/snet/README.md

 ## For traffic from docker container

+Solution 1:

-Change `listen-host` to `0.0.0.0`, `mode` to `router`.
+- Change `listen-host` to `0.0.0.0`, `mode` to `router`.

-Traffic from docker container's src ip is 172.17.0.1/16, it will go through `nat prerouting chain` -> `filter foward chain` -> `nat postrouting chain`, not `nat output chain`.
+- Traffic from docker container's src ip is 172.17.0.1/16, it will go through `nat prerouting chain` -> `filter foward chain` -> `nat postrouting chain`, not `nat output chain`.

-The main reason I need a `client mode` and `router mode` is handling DNS redirct, don't know how to make it work for `PREROUTING chain` and `OUTPUT chain` at the same time.
+- The main reason I need a `client mode` and `router mode` is handling DNS redirct, don't know how to make it work for `PREROUTING chain` and `OUTPUT chain` at the same time.

+Solution 2:

+- Use host network: `docker run --network host ...`

 ## Hot reload

-If config.json is changed, use HUP signal to do reload.
+If config.json is changed, use HUP signal to reload.

     kill -HUP $(pgrep snet)